RobTillaart/I2C_EEPROM/README.md

 ## Description

-This library is to access the external I2C EEPROM up to 64KB (= 512 Kbit) in size.
+This library is used to access an external I2C EEPROM up to 64KB (= 512 Kbit) in size.
-MicroChip 24LC512, 24LC256, 24LC64, 24LC32, 24LC16, 24LC08, 24LC04, 24LC02, 24LC01 and equivalents.
+The MicroChip 24LC512, 24LC256, 24LC64, 24LC32, 24LC16, 24LC08, 24LC04, 24LC02, 24LC01
+and equivalents are tested and working.

 Also confirmed working M24512-W, M24512-R, M24512-DF (See #68).
-Not supported is the identification page functions.
+Not supported are the identification page functions.

 The **I2C_eeprom_cyclic_store** interface is documented [here](README_cyclic_store.md)

 **Warning**